Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: The Gecko Metric

-Question answering (QA) based metrics have the advantage of attributing failures to specific questions as opposed to giving a single, uninterpretable score (as in VNLI \cite{yarom2024you} and CLIP \cite{radford2021learning}), and benefit from the increasing capabilities of LLMs and VQA models.
-The \model~metric improves upon QA \cite{hu2023tifa,cho2023davidsonian,yarom2024you} metrics by enforcing coverage of the prompt and reducing hallucinations.
-A standard QA setup (from \cite{hu2023tifa}) consists of three steps: (1) QA generation: prompting an LLM to generate a set of binary question-answer pairs $\{Q_i, A_i\}_{i=1}^N$ on a given T2I text description $T$.
+A standard QA setup (\eg, \citet{hu2023tifa}) consists of three steps: (1) QA generation: prompting an LLM to generate a set of binary question-answer pairs $\{Q_i, A_i\}_{i=1}^N$ on a given T2I text description $T$.
 (2) VQA assessment: employing a VQA model to predict answer $\{A'_i\}_{i=1}^N$ for the generated questions given the generated image $I$.
-(3) Scoring: computing the alignment score by assessing the VQA accuracy using \cref{eq:vqa_acc}.
+(3) Scoring: computing the alignment score by assessing the VQA accuracy using \Equation{eq:vqa_acc}:

-However, this pipeline exhibits several limitations.
-First, controlling the quantity of QA pairs generated, especially from lengthy sentences, poses a challenge.
-In such cases, the prompted LLM often selectively generates questions for specific segments of the text while overlooking others.
-Second, LLMs are prone to producing hallucinations~\cite{bang2023multitask,guerreiro2023hallucinations}, leading to the generation of low-quality, unreliable QA pairs.
-Furthermore, the reliance on binary judgement---strictly matching $A'_i$ and $A_i$ without considering the predicted probability of $A'_i$---overlooks the inherent uncertainty in the predictions.

-While TIFA\cite{hu2023tifa} and DSG\cite{cho2023davidsonian} have proposed some solutions to overcome some of the limitations highlighted above, such as using a QA model to verify the generated QAs or breaking the prompt into atomic parts, the effectiveness of these solutions remains limited, especially on more complicated text prompts.
-Here we propose a simpler, but more robust method that consistently outperforms on various benchmarks.